alxwuz/9CT1B-Task-3/Portfolio.md

 ### User Interaction
 The user will interact with the game using the keyboard and mouse inputs.
 They can move their character, select their weapon, etc. They can press E for their inventory, F and C to use their abilities, T to dodge and more.

-### Core Gameplay or Simulation Mechanics
-The main objective of the game is to rescue his best friend trapped in a cage, while he has to go through deeper dungeons, fighting off monsters and enemies.
-The user will need to dodge, with good movement and combat skills, to reach the key and to unlock the next level.

 ### Scoring and Feedback (if applicable)
 Every time the user defeats a monster and unlocks the next level, they get a specific amount of points.
-They get even more when they rescue the main character's best friend, and they beat the game when they leave the dungeon.
+They get even more when they rescue the main character's best friend, and then beating the game.

 ### Level Progression or Simulation Stages (if applicable)
 There will be multiple levels of the dungeon, allowing players to have a good amount of gameplay, defeating monsters and enemies until you save the main character's best friend.